Jessica Yaniv: 2019

 On January 7, 2020, the Justice Centre for Constitutional Freedoms (JCCF), which had represented three of the original respondents, announced it was representing another salon in an additional complaint filed by Yaniv in early October 2019.
 This represented the eighth case filed with the Tribunal by her, and Yaniv told CTV News that this time she believed case law was in her favour.
-The Tribunal ruled that any complaint by her would be deferred for six months due to her failure to pay fines imposed by Tribunal.
-In September 2020 it was announced that Yaniv had dropped the complaints against two salons.
+The Tribunal ruled that any complaint by her would be deferred for six months due to her failure to pay fines imposed by the Tribunal.
+In September 2020, it was announced that Yaniv had dropped the complaints against two salons.

 2020

 In August 2020, Yaniv filed a new civil suit for $11,800 against three of the female beauticians involved in the Tribunal case.
 In an email to the National Post, she said that she paid the money owed to the beauticians in the Tribunal case, but they had failed to remove related liens placed against her; so, she had to sue to protect her assets.

 Also in August 2020, Yaniv sued the Township of Langley for $35,000 over her treatment surrounding her arrest and detainment on weapons charges in 2019.
 She said she experienced disability discrimination, that the cells at the jail were unsanitary, and one guard failed to provide her with diabetes medication or victim services.
 She also said that staff harassed her by using incorrect pronouns.

 In October 2020, the JCCF claimed that it was representing Canada Galaxy Pageants, a beauty pageant for women and girls, against a human rights complaint lodged by Yaniv with the Human Rights Tribunal of Ontario on the basis that she had been discriminated against based on gender identity, gender expression and sex by not being accepted as a pageant contestant in the "28 Years and Older" division.
-The pageant has a stated policy of accepting genetic females and transgender females who have fully transitioned.
+The pageant has a stated policy of accepting cisgender females and transgender females who have fully transitioned.
 The Western Standard reported that Yaniv sought damages in the amount of $10,000 for "injury to dignity and feelings".